 Therefore, you can choose from a variety of essential oils for sleep.
 While many of them have calming and stress-relieving properties, you should choose the scent based on your personal preferences.

-Essential oils are a natural alternative to the sleeping pills that can help to fall asleep faster.
+Essential oils are a natural alternative to sleeping pills that can help to fall asleep faster.
 Differently from sleeping pills, they do not have any undesired side effects.
 Calming scents can be also used while meditating and practicing yoga.

 The most recommended essential oils for sleepers who suffer from insomnia, include Valerian, Lavender, Jasmine, Chamomile, Rose, Holy Basil, Lemon Balm, and others.
 These oils have soothing and calming properties and should be used before going to bed.